-- B. The CPA firm periodically report to Audit Committee members on the findings and major adjusting entries of auditing financial statements of the company, with update of the relevant amendment of International Financial Reporting Standard. - C. 2016 Communications among Independent Directors and the Company's Chief Auditor : - D.
+- B. The CPA firm periodically report to Audit Committee members on the findings and major adjusting entries of auditing financial statements of the company, with update of the relevant amendment of International Financial Reporting Standard. - C. 2016 Communications among Independent Directors and the Company's Chief Auditor:

-Date Report 2016.02.26 Internal audit update: report the summary of the internal audit executed of 2015 2016.05.06 Internal audit update: report the summary of the internal audit executed of Q1 2016 2016.08.11 Internal audit update: report the summary of the internal audit executed of Q2 2016 Amendment to the "Internal Control System" of the Company and the Year 2016 Audit Plan.
-2016.11.11 Internal audit update: report the summary of the internal audit executed of Q3 2016 To discuss and approve the Year 2017 Audit Plan.
+Date Report 2017.03.24 Internal audit update: report the summary of the internal audit executed of 2016.
+Amendment to the "Internal Control System" of the Company.
+2017.05.05 1.
+Internal audit update: report the summary of the internal audit executed of Q1 2017 2017.08.04 1.
+Internal audit update: report the summary of the internal audit executed of Q2 2017.
+2016.11.10 Internal audit update: report the summary of the internal audit executed of Q3 2017.
+To discuss and approve the Year 2018 Audit Plan.